everpixelgame/docs/gameplay/death.md

 When Heroes die and enter the Graveyard:
 - 20% of all $EPXL spent in the game goes to the Graveyard staking pool
 - Dead Heroes earn rewards from this pool based on their proportion of the total staking power
-- Rewards increase over time based on block number and the current size of the pool
 - Rewards are based on:
    - **Hero Rarity**: Higher rarity = better rewards
    - **Dungeon Difficulty**: Heroes that died in harder dungeons earn more
-   - **Time in Graveyard**: Longer staking = improved rewards

 ### Graveyard Rewards Formula

-Basic reward formula: `Base Rate × Rarity Multiplier × Difficulty Multiplier × Time Multiplier`
+Basic reward formula: `Base Rate × Rarity Multiplier × Difficulty Multiplier`

 | Factor | Multiplier |
 |--------|------------|